328th Engineers Battalion

 The 328th Engineers Battalion was originally formed in Colorado in 1921.
 Their battalion insignia once they became a part of the 103rd was a shield that was divided between red and white, meant to symbolize the three home states of the units that formed the 103rd.
 The scroll on the bottom of the insignia contains the battalion motto “primus et ultimus” which translates from Latin to “first and last”.

-The Morning Reports for the 328th Engineer Battalion are available in the document section.
+The Morning Reports for the 328th Engineer Battalion are available here.